 - dream, image search results, installation, postcards, print, search engines

 - Andrea Buran, Eleonora Sovrani

 - Christo Crocker

-In the second archive is populated with the first fifty results returned in response to the query dream from a sample of ten different image search engines1.
+The second archive is populated with the first fifty results returned in response to the query dream, retrieved from a sample of ten different image search engines1.

 “People who think that search engines are completely objective ignore the fact that every search engine has its own philosophy, every search engine has its own set of algorithms and those algorithms encode the ranking philosophy of that search engine, […] every search engine is going to have different ideas of what the ideal set of search results is […].”

 Starting from the unusual assumption that every search engine has indeed its own subjectivity and thus a clear, univocal idea of what dream should be, all clusters of images are treated and introduced as if they were collected by an out-and-out test subject.

 The first physical counterpart of Fortune Cookie has been set up as a postcards installation at West Space gallery during the exhibition Can we please play the internet?, curated by Rosemary Willink in occasion of the Next Wave festival.